GameDevTecnico/cubos/docs/pages/2_features/main.md

 There's no scripting language, thus you will have to write all your game logic in C++.

 Making a game with the engine is still very painful.
-Our goal is to make **CUBOS.** usable for game jams by people who are not on the team.
+Our goal is to make **Cubos** usable for game jams by people who are not on the team.
 This means a lot of work, but we're confident we can get there.